broadwayinc/basic-node-server/README.md

 # simple-node-server
 Simple node server for everyone.

-Simple node server hosts and serves files from the current directory.
+Simple node server hosts and serves files from the current directory through HTTP.
 If no path is given, it will serve the index.html file.

 ## How to use